MakeMyLifeEasy/Plastic-Pollution/docs/index.md

 A full understanding of the magnitude and scope of this plastic pollution starts with clear definitions as to what and why it is happening.
 It simply starts with individual choices.

 ![Image](1682478-poster-1280-plasticbags.jpg)

+**What is plastic used for?**
+### **What is plastic used for?**
+### What is plastic used for?

+Plastic we use, comes in all shapes and sizes.
+Furthermore, a lot of plastic is used to make disposable products rather than lasting ones.
+Around the world, almost 1 million plastic bottles are purchased every minute.

 <iframe seamless frameborder="0" src="https://public.tableau.com/views/Book1_15874823003510/Sheet1?:embed=yes&:display_count=yes&:showVizHome=no" width="800" height="400" scrolling='yes'> </iframe>